Privacy Policy

 13. Changes to This Privacy Policy

 13.1.
-We may update this Privacy Policy from time to time to reflect changes in our practices, technology, legal requirements, or other factors.
-The updated Policy will be posted on our website with a revised "Last updated" date.
+We may update this Privacy Policy to reflect changes in practices, technology, legal requirements, or other factors.

 13.2.
-Where changes are material, we will endeavour to notify you through the Service or via email prior to the changes taking effect.
+Where changes are material, we will endeavour to notify you through the Service or via email before they take effect.

 13.3.
-Your continued use of the Service after the posting of the revised Policy constitutes your acceptance of the changes.
-We encourage you to review this Policy periodically.
+Continued use of the Service after publication of the revised Policy constitutes acceptance of the changes.

-For any questions, requests, or concerns regarding this Privacy Policy or the processing of your personal data, please contact us at:
+For questions, requests, or concerns regarding this Privacy Policy or personal data processing, please contact us at:

 NUOVOLTA OOD